 The most prominent precursor to the ever popular Naruto, Flame of Recca is essentially, Dragon Ball, Rurouni Kenshin, Naruto, and Kaze no Stigma all rolled into one package.
 Of course, in terms of originality, it deserves a high commendation, but that's about all the praise I can muster for this series.

 The story is lethargic.
 It follows a very formulaic approach.
 The main protagonist, Recca goes through a sequence of ordeals to realize his true strength and then manages to win over enemies with his never say die attitude.
 Banal.
 Seen that a million times.
-But that doesn't mean it's not enjoyable.
+But that doesn't mean it's

 The animation is fair, to be honest, I feel that the studio started pumping more money into Yu Yu Hakusho (which was being released at the same time), and the later episodes suffer from a marked decline in quality.

 The characters are moderately well designed, but again follow cliched "five-guy-superhero-team" stereotypes.
 There are, of course, some deliciously sinister villains, some with more character than our 2-D heroes.
 But the anime doesn't really explore them.

 I really can't give this a high grade.
 In it's time, yes it was a classic, and sparked of future work such as Naruto, but now it's a dated and overused concept and there are many more worthwhile series out there.

 However, I highly recommend the manga.
 The anime only follows upto volume 16 of the manga series and by itself leaves many questions unanswered.
 The manga is complete and reflects the true worth of the series.